marmelab/react-admin/packages/ra-tree-ui-materialui/README.md

 ### <DragPreview>

-By default, the default `DragPreview` component will display the node identifier and, if it has children, the number of its children.
+By default, the `DragPreview` component will display the node identifier and, if it has children, the number of its children.

 Instead of making a full custom preview component, you can use the `DragPreview` and pass it a child, either a react element or a function.
 The function will be called with the current `node` and the `translate` function.